Raphael-Boichot/GNU-Octave-tileset-tilemap-creator-for-GBDK/README.md

 # Tileset/Tilemap creator for GBDK written in GNU Octave/Matlab

 I used this code a lot with the old version of GBDK around 2018/2019 to make (unpublished) custom roms.
 It must be compatible with GBDK2020.
 This code is better here than rotting on my hard drive.
 It is completely outdated compared to current Python scripts doing the same, but who knows, maybe it could still present an interest for some folk on internet.
 It can be used for sprites or background.
+I've created this tool because I was not satisfied with the online ones at this time.

 ## What is the code doing ?
 - it takes any image in png, 4 colors, and searches recursively for unique tiles among the whole image.